 For all the information, follow days 1 and 2 of our 3-day Marrakech itinerary which includes our accommodation recommendations.

-Marrakech sits just north of the 4,000m high Atlas Mountains.
-On a clear day they form a beautiful backdrop to the city.
-But what makes these mountains special are the Berber villages that lie in the hills and valleys.
-Visiting them was a highlight on our Morocco itinerary.
-There is no better place to start than Ouirgane.
+Marrakech sits just north of the 4,000m high Atlas Mountains which contain several Berber villages that lie in the hills and valleys.
+Visiting them was a highlight of our Morocco vacation and there is no better place to start than Ouirgane.

 Early on day 3, pick up your hire car from Marrakech and drive to Ouirgane.
 It’s a glorious 1 hour and 30 minutes of road trip fun; twisting and turning up mountain roads.